Original

 3. Message, "WATER QUALITY IS UNACCEPTABLE".
 PCB is defective.

-Disconnect the water quality sensor leads from the PROBE terminals of the PCB
+Disconnect the water quality sensor leads from the PROBE terminals

 (J4-3 and J4-4).
 Attempt to start a cycle.